 I personally like to sit in the easy pose (sukhasana), and with regular practice, I have trained myself to sit in this posture for about an hour or so.

-If you have flexibility issues, I recommend using a meditation cushion or Zafu, no matter what pose you choose to sit in.
-You can place the cushion below your buttocks to elevate your hips above the knees.
+If you have flexibility issues, I recommend using a meditation cushion or Zafu or even the chair is okay.
+If you’re using a cushion, place it below your buttocks to elevate the hips above the knees.

 For those who have back-related issues, you can also support your back against the wall.
 However, please ensure that you don’t lean back towards the wall because that will make you sleepy.